secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 ```

 !!!
 Note
-     The ordering of message blocks are important for **Client-SDK** / **Client-CSDK TPM** device.
-The “filedesc” block must always be followed by “write” block and if any executable script is transfered then the “exec” block must be immediately followed after both “filedesc” and “write” blocks.
+     The ordering of message blocks are important for **Client-SDK** / **Client-SDK TPM** device.
+The `filedesc` block must always be followed by `write` block and if any executable script is transfered then the `exec` block must be immediately followed after both `filedesc` and `write` blocks.
+For devices except Client-SDK and Client-CSDK TPM, the above order is not mandatory, we can first define `filedesc` and `write` blocks for both scripts and then define `exec` blocks later.

-For the scenario of transferring multiple executables to the Device, then the following order of blocks should be adhered.
+For the scenario of transferring multiple executables to the Device, then the following order of blocks should be maintained.
 ```json
 [ {
       "module": "sdo_sys",